iq-coryp/documentation-testing/pages/guides/ea-guide.md

 ## Who Is This Guide For?

-You may be interested in this guide if you are:
+You may be interested in this guide if you are integrating an external system with Endless Aisle, such as...

-* Creating an integration for Endless Aisle
-* Integrating an external system to push data to Endless Aisle
+* eCommerce Solutions
+* Content Management Systems
+* Inventory Management Systems
+* Point of Sale Systems

 <hr/>